 However, a few years ago one of the people involved confessed that the picture had been a fraud.
 It was really a cardboard cutout mounted on a toy submarine.
 You just can’t trust a monster hunter, evidently.

-Many skeptics believe sightings of the Loch Ness Monster can be attributed to floating logs, or seals or even strange wave formations.
+Many skeptics believe sightings of the Loch Ness Monster can be attributed to floating logs, or seals, or even strange wave formations.
 There is always the possibility that is all in people’s minds, but with so many witnesses over the years it’s hard to believe there isn’t some truth to the matter.
 Maybe these lake monsters are misidentified modern animals.

 Just like Loch Ness, there are lakes in the United States and Canada known for strange creatures living within.
 Some are plesiosaur-like, such as Nessie, while others are serpentine.
-Still others are stranger still.
+Others are stranger still.
 If there is no such thing as lake monsters, why are they spotted all around the world?

 Tribesmen in equatorial Africa know of huge, terrifying creatures that inhabit the lakes and rivers.
-To them they are just another creature of the forest, but to outsiders they sound a whole lot like dinosaurs.
+To them, they are just another creature of the forest, but to outsiders, they sound a whole lot like dinosaurs.
 What are the chances a small population of remnant dinosaurs may have survived in Africa?

 Loch Ness isn't unique when it comes to strange creatures beneath the waves.
 If Nessie exists, there may be more of them, all around the world.

 Carrie Lee Night from Northeast United States on May 10, 2020:

 Thank u for sharing :) wonderful and engaging hub :) I wanted to believe for the longest time Loch Ness was an extinct dinosaur.
 Now I think its more plausable that it may be a new species.
 Still unsure.
 Would love to visit there someday :)